puppetlabs/puppet-specifications/language/expressions.md

 * Any additional arguments (given within parentheses) are given to the function as argument 1-n)
 * Parentheses are required around additional arguments
 * Accepts an optional lambda after the (optional) argument list
-* A Postfix style call produces an R-Value

 Examples: